 On average, around 56% of BBC iPlayer requests are on television platforms.
 The BBC reported that episode of Bodyguard received a total of 3.04 million requests on iPlayer in September and a further 1.36 million requests in October.

 However, the number of requests is not equivalent to the number of viewers as reported by BARB.
 The BBC counts a BBC iPlayer request when a stream or download starts, whether or not any or all of a programme is viewed.
 BARB considers the programme audience as the average of all the audiences for each minute of the programme.

 So in BARB terms, that works out at around 2.66 million viewers to the last episode of Bodyguard within a month of its broadcast.
 That is equivalent to about 16% of the broadcast audience, which is significant, but clearly the vast majority of viewers watched the programme on traditional television, including those that recorded it off air.

-Ironically, although Bodyguard was a BBC commission, it was an independent production, distributed by ITV, which had acquired the company, and sold to Netflix which promotes it as an original production.
+Ironically, although Bodyguard was a BBC commission, it was an independent production, distributed by ITV, which had acquired the company, and sold it to Netflix, where it is promoted as an original production.